-Female senators in Utah walk out as abortion bill passes
+Utah female senators walk out before abortion bill passes

 Before the vote, Henderson successfully added an amendment prohibiting a transvaginal ultrasound, a procedure she called “incredibly invasive.”

-The bill now returns to the House to approve that amendment.
+The bill now returns to the House for consideration of the amendment.
 Three medical organizations have asked Republican Gov. Gary Herbert to veto the proposed ultrasound mandate, and a fourth has taken a neutral position, according to the Salt Lake Tribune.

 Democratic Senate Minority Leader Sen. Karen Mayne said she was sad that women had to tell their own life stories as they spoke against the bill, and yet their male colleagues didn’t appear to believe the proposal was too invasive.

-Note: This story has been corrected to say the walkout happened late Tuesday, not Wednesday.